3mkr/3mkr/readme.md

-Hello there!
+##Hello there!

 ♦️ I study computer science at the faculty of Mathematics, Informatics and Mechanics at the University of Warsaw;

 ♦️ I enjoy coding in JavaScript, C++ and Java;

-♦️ I'm interested in gamedev, cryptology and web aplications;
+♦️ I'm interested in game dev, cryptology and web applications;

 ♦️ I would love to learn something new about Flutter;